AlbaLomas/TFM-LBVS-Scipion/PAINS analysis/README.md

 As output archives, there are two files with txt extension and two SetOfSmallMolecules objects, one of them will contain those molecules where no match has been found with any of the PAINS in the catalogue; the other one, those molecules that have at least one match.
 The matching PAINS will be registered in the SetOfSmallMolecules in the form of an attribute for each molecule.
 Therefore, the user will be able to analyze any molecules that have not passed the filter through a viewer attached to SetOfSmallMolecules objects which displays a table with the attributes for each molecule in the set.

-No additional installation is required apart from Scipion-chem's own installation, all the necessary software to use the protocol is installed and launched with Scipion-chem.
+No additional installation is required apart from Scipion-chem own installation, all the necessary software to use the protocol is installed and launched with Scipion-chem.

 [1]T003 · Molecular filtering: unwanted substructures. (s/f).
 Volkamerlab.Org.
 Recuperado el 22 de junio de 2022, de https://projects.volkamerlab.org/teachopencadd/talktorials/T003_compound_unwanted_substructures.html